wvanderwey/ROP/Home.md

 ## Toy example

-Small training data (3000 unmapped reads saved in <fastq> format) is distributed with the ROP package and can access under this directory:
+Small training data (3000 unmapped reads saved in .fastq format) is distributed with the ROP package and can access under this directory:

  ```bash
 <dir>/rop/example/unmappedExample.fastq
 ```

-ROP requires 2 command line parameters, i.e. the unmapped reads and the directory to save the results of ROP.
+ROP requires 2 command line parameters, i.e. (1) the unmapped reads and (2) the directory to save the results of ROP.

 ```
 usage: python rop.py [-h] [--qsub] [--qsubArray] [--b] [--skipLowq] [--skipQC]